Learn-Write-Repeat/Contribution-program/(t2-2) Deep Learning Computations/Rutuja_ML_Layers and Blocks.md

 * Sequential Block

 ## Dense layer
-Dense layer is deeply/fully connected neural network layer where neurons in a layer are connected to all other neurons in the next layer.
+Dense layer is deeply/fully connected neural network layer where each neuron in a layer is connected to all the other neurons in the next layer.
 This is the most commonly used layer in neural networks.
 After extracting features from input data, in order to classify the output into various classes, dense layer is used.

 <img src="https://miro.medium.com/max/875/1*eJ36Jpf-DE9q5nKk67xT0Q.jpeg"></img>